against-empire/against-empire.github.io/empire.md

-## What is Empire?
+## What is "Empire" and why do we spell it with a capital "E"?
-In our usage the word "Empire" refers to a certain kind of social, political, economic, and cultural system.
-It's hard to define exactly, since there have been many instances of Empire in history and they have all been different.
-However, there are some usual traits which most (if not all) empires share:
+You (dear reader) have surely heard the term "empire", and examples like the Mali Empire in Africa, the Maya Empire in the Americas, and the Mongol Empire in Eurasia.
+So you already have an idea of what an empire is.
-- expansion: just as the nature of a cancer cell is to grow and reproduce without end, and the nature of a virus is to seek out host cells to hijack their genetic material for itself, the nature of an Empire is to expand.
+In our usage, we take inspiration from the decolonial essayist and artist Muindi Fanuel Muindi who has explained it clearly in his essay [The Desertion of Empire](https://www.solutionsforpostmodernliving.org/world-building-blog/towards-the-desertion-of-empire).
+He distinguishes between **empires** (spelled with a small "e") which are the historical entities like the ones we have described above.
+By contrast, **Empire** (with a capital "E") is the underlying social, political, economic, and cultural system.
+We can think of Empire as the template, and individual empires as instances created from this template.

-The word "Empire" as we have used it here refers to the current dominant global system.
-Different people know it by different names.
-Some people call it White or Western supremacy. some call it patriarchy.
-Some call it capitalism.
-Some call it colonialism.
+We are not historians and this is not a scientific article.
+So we will not bore you with definitions.
+However, in our understanding, there are some usual traits which many (if not all) empires share.
+We can distill these and call them fundamental traits of Empire.
+Of course, throughout history there have been countless empires.
+No doubt the motivated history fan will be able to find exceptions to all of the traits we are going to list.
+Nevertheless, we think they represent the essence of what Empire means.
+Here they are:
-All of these names reflect some facet of the system, which is tremendously complex.
-It definitely has all of these attributes and more.
-In our FAQ we (will) have specific sections for these attributes where you can read about th
+- **Hierarchy**: Empire thrives on hierarchy between people.
+At the top there are the elites who make decisions and call the shots.
+Below them are the middle class, who might be considered full citizens or members of the Empire.
+Finally, there are the lower class, whose bodies are used for service or labor.
+Usually, the greed and delusion of the elites, coupled with the ambition of the middle class and the labor and exploitation of the lower class(es) drives the growth of Empire.

-## Why are we against Empire?
+- **Expansion**: just as the nature of a cancer cell is to grow and reproduce without end, and the nature of a virus is to seek out host cells to hijack their genetic material for itself, the nature of Empire is to expand.
+In most of history, this happened by empires using armies to invade the lands of their neighbors and annex them.
-Empire is a fundamentally unjust system.
+- **Domination**: to maintain its existence, Empire has to continuously assert its superiority over rivals and competitors.